this8/this8/README.md

 <!-- **this8/this8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-- 🔭 I’m currently working on Salesforce Projects
+- 🔭 I’m currently working on Salesforce projects
 - 🌱 I’m currently learning Apex and GDScript
 - 👯 I’m looking to collaborate on music software applications (and productions too!)
 - 🤔 I’m looking for help with audio plugin development